CedricBardaine/game-manager/README.md

 # GameManager
-This is an app made with Angular that handles local game data.
+This is an app made with Angular that handles game data.
 And you can filter the game-list by typing in the form above.
 Simple.
+**Important** : For this version, [this API](https://github.com/jponcy/fake-game-api) must be running.

 # GameManager : Angular ℹ